WeiyingZhao/WeiyingZhao.github.io/_pages/Otherexperiments.md

 # 2. Deep learning based change detection

-Some ground truth has been finished based on well registered Sentinel-1 and Sentinel-2 images.
+Some ground truth has been prepared based on well registered Sentinel-1 and Sentinel-2 images.